MicrosoftDocs/appcenter-docs/docs/sdk/push/android.md

         Map<String, String> customData = pushNotification.getCustomData();

         /*
-         * Message and title cannot be read from a background notification object.
+         * Message and title can't be read from a background notification object.
          * Message being a mandatory field, you can use that to check foreground vs background.
          */
         if (message != null) {